thinkbigthings/zdd/README.md

 Both can be run with Gradle from the base (current) folder.

 For example:
 `gradlew :server:bootRun` is equivalent to `gradlew -p server bootRun`

+#### Showing Blue Green Deployment

-To override the port (so we can run multiple servers at once) e.g.
+To override the port so we can run multiple servers at once e.g.
 `gradlew :server:flywayMigrate -i`
 `gradlew :server:bootRun --args='--server.port=9001'`